tyuwen/ChemEx/docs/source/tutorial.rst

 ``plot_param``     Plot one selected parameter from a 'parameters.fit' file
 ================   ========================================================

-The second argument and later (optional arguments) can be one of the following:
+The second argument and later can be one of the following:

 ====================  ===============================================================
 ``-h`` or ``--help``  Show help message